ShiuLab/Manuscript_Code/2021_Arabidopsis_seed_and_fruit_count/Readme.md

 * run detect_noimage.ipynb at jupyter-notebook

-#If you want to save the results images, please use detect_save_image_results.ipynb
+#If you want to save the image results, please use detect_save_image_results.ipynb
 ### Terminal
  * `base_path`: the absolute path including the [graph_train](https://github.com/ShiuLab/Manuscript_Code/blob/master/2021_Arabidopsis_seed_and_fruit_count/Seed_counting_model) directory
  * `test_images`: test images directory.
 For testing, images in [Seed_annotation_for_Faster_R-CNN](https://github.com/ShiuLab/Manuscript_Code/tree/master/2021_Arabidopsis_seed_and_fruit_count/Seed_annotation_for_Faster_R-CNN) can be used